10 Dos and Don’ts of Getting Google Reviews for Your Funeral Home

 If your goal is to improve the number of Google reviews, ask for a review.
 If it’s to get feedback to improve, send a survey.
 But don’t ask for more than one thing.

-5. Do: Remind families to complete the review
+5. Do: Remind families to complete their Google reviews

 Some funeral homes don’t want to appear pushy or bothersome by reminding a family to leave a Google review.
 We understand it can be uncomfortable.
 But remind them anyway!